jakewaldron/PlexEmail/README.md

 * email_smtp_port - SMTP port of the email service
 * email_username - SMTP authentication username
 * email_password - SMTP authentication password
+* email_use_web_images - Use images from the web server instead of attaching them directly to the email

 ## Screenshots